-We are pleased to report that your Board of Directors has authorized a $1,400,000 general refund of patronage capital credits for 2019.
-If you are eligible, your portion of the refund will appear as a credit on your November electric bill due in December.
-We hope that spending a little less on your electric bill will allow you to spend a little more on your holiday preparations.
-Enjoy the holiday season and enjoy your patronage capital credit refund from your electric cooperative.
+We are pleased to report that your Board of Directors has authorized a $2,035,000 general refund of patronage capital credits for 2020.
+If you are eligible, your portion of the refund will appear as a credit on your July electric bill due in August.

 If you would like more information to help you understand patronage capital credits and cooperative principles and philosophy, please visit our web site at www.southeasternelectric.com.